Seamless Migration from Medium to Self-Hosted Website

 Background

-As I wrote more articles on Medium and gained some traffic and followers, I began to desire control over my content rather than relying on a third-party platform (e.g., losing all my work if Medium shut down).
-Therefore, I started looking for a secondary backup site two years ago.
-I planned to continue using Medium while also publishing content on a site I could control.
-At that time, I found a solution in Google Sites, but honestly, it was only suitable as a personal “portal” with limited article writing features, making it impossible to transfer all my hard work.
+As I wrote more articles on Medium and gained some traffic and followers, I wanted to take control of my work instead of relying on a third-party platform (e.g., losing everything if Medium shuts down).
+So, since the year before last, I have been looking for a secondary backup website.
+I continue to maintain Medium but also publish content on a site I control.
+The solution I found back then was — Google Site — but honestly, it can only serve as a personal “portal.”
+Its writing interface is limited and can’t fully migrate all my articles.

-The workflow for a static website is straightforward: write articles locally in Markdown format, then convert them into static web pages using a static site generator and upload them to the server.
-This results in fast-loading static pages and a great browsing experience!
+The workflow of a static website is: write articles locally in Markdown format, then convert them into static web pages using a static site generator and upload them to the server; done.
+Static web pages offer a fast browsing experience!

-Writing in Markdown format allows for compatibility across various platforms.
-If you’re not used to it, you can find online or offline Markdown writing tools that provide an experience similar to writing directly on Medium.
+Writing in Markdown format allows your articles to be compatible with more platforms; if you’re not used to it, you can also find online or offline Markdown editors to get the same experience as writing directly on Medium!

 Results

-• Allows for custom page adjustments (e.g., inserting ads, JS widgets)
+Supports custom page adjustments (e.g., inserting ads, js widgets)

-• Uses Git for version control, preserving all historical versions of articles
+Using Git version control, all historical versions of the articles can be preserved and restored.

 2025/01/18 Update 🎉🎉🎉